 Montgomery County Women's History Quilt & Archives Project

-- The Commission is especially grateful for the pioneering work and the contributions of the 30 women depicted in the quilt.
+Above all, the Commission is grateful for the pioneering work and the contributions of the women included in the Archive.
 Their vision, dedication, perseverance, commitment and passion are an inspiration to us all.